jayfmil/miller_ecog_tools/README.md

 subj = Subject(task='RAM_TH1', subject='R1076D')
 ```

 On its own, an instance of a `Subject` is not very useful.
 A subject is useful once it has data.
 Data in this case are ECoG recordings: multichannel brain recordings of voltage fluctuations that, in my case, I generally transform into the power (amplitude squared) of the voltage trace at a number of frequencies.
+We do this with the class ``SubjectData``.

 ```
 from SubjectLevel.subject_data import SubjectData